truenas/documentation/content/TruenasApps/_index.md

 #### Monitoring for Image Updates

 Select **Check for docker image updates** (selected by default) to enable TrueNAS to periodically check for Docker image updates.
-This applies to all Docker images present on the system that may or may not for either catalog or custom applications.
+This applies to all Docker images present on the system for either catalog or custom applications.
 Disable to prevent TrueNAS from monitoring for upstream image updates.

 ### Managing Container Images